corner corner oofiri's Bookshelf

 There are two ways of bookcrossing that I'm mainly interested in:

-1) buying books that I have really loved when they are not too expensive, and releasing them into the wild
+1) buying books that I have really loved when I come across them cheap, and releasing them into the wild

-Of course, sometimes I release books just to get rid of them, and my friends often give me books for bookcrossing purposes, so my shelf is rather a mixed bag.
+Of course, I also release books just to get rid of them, and often my friends give me theirs for bookcrossing purposes, so my shelf is rather a mixed bag.
 Feel free to ask for any book that is marked available, or to be read.
-My wishlist is updated regularly, as I use it to remind myself of any interesting books I come across.
-If I wish for a book into my PC, it generally means I have already read it, but have really liked it, enough to reread and maybe keep.
+I might not necessarily mail it, though.
+My wishlist is updated regularly, as I use it to remind myself of any interesting books I see.
+If I wish for a book into my PC, it generally means I have already read it, loved it and would like to keep it.

 For those interested in BookCrossing statistics, my catch rate is mostly due to hosting an OBCZ with a separate bookshelf, and not a sign of special skill or good fortune in wild releasing.